For information about the Women & Newborn Care Center,

 Whether you need routine gynecological services or are preparing for the birth of a new child, Baxter Health can help.
 Our women's health specialists are dedicated to keeping our patients informed and healthy - from prenatal care to menopause and everything in between.
 We form a partnership with you and your family that’s dedicated exclusively to your unique healthcare needs.

-Baxter Regional Comprehensive Women's Clinic, the full-services office of Dr. Maureen Flowers is part of the Baxter Health network of clinics offering the very best care for women of all ages.
+Baxter Regional Comprehensive Women's Clinic, the full-services office of Dr. Maureen Flowers and Dr. Ken Holt is part of the Baxter Health network of clinics offering the very best care for women of all ages.

 Services provided include: